GaloisInc/BESSPIN-Voting-System-Demonstrator-2019/docs/Verifiable_Paper_Server.md

   from an *Evidence Server* and compare them against its internal records, flagging any and all discrepancies for review by the *Electoral Commission*.
-- *[BVS-VPS-ReuseWork]* The implementation of the VPS should reuse work from the reference SHIELD serves as much as is useful.
+- *[BVS-VPS-ReuseWork]* The implementation of the VPS should reuse work from the reference SHIELD server as much as is useful.

 ## Documentation